How to rank your website on the first page?

 After studying SEO advice from some experts I made a plan and decided to try.
 My plan was to create a list of other productivity blogs.
 Why?

-I did notice that there was not really a list that would be up to date and I believe the list would be a good resource, interesting, and has the good capabilities to be ranked high in Google.
+I did notice that there was not really a list that would be up to date and I believe the list would be a good resource, interesting, and has the good capabilities to be ranked high in Google and Bing.

 Some experts say that link lists are not good for SEO.
 They claim Google would consider them as spam.
 Others say that it does not matter.
 Google will just take the first 60 links and ignore the rest.
 I have no facts, but it works for me.

-My page was quickly raising towards the first page in Google, but in the beginning, it was “dancing” a lot.
-I am sure if I would build links or when links build-up, it will be ranked even higher and even stronger.
+My page was quickly raising towards the first page in Google and Bing, but in the beginning, it was “dancing” a lot.
+I am sure if I would build links or when links build up, it will be ranked even higher and even stronger.

 I did choose one keyword pair I wanted to rank.
 The keyword pair is productivity blog.

-If I would be niche site expert in chase of huge traffic it would not be a good choice.
-That is not good keyword combination, since it does not have volume of searches.
+If I would be a niche site expert in chase of huge traffic it would not be a good choice.
+That is not a good keyword combination, since it does not have a volume of searches.
 Surprisingly productivity blogs are not searched that much compared to many other topics or blogs.

 You can search keywords with Google’s keyword planner tool.

-In chase of traffic it is most important to pick right keywords.
+In chase of traffic, it is most important to pick the right keywords.
 You can easily rank lots of different keywords, but the income is in traffic and in conversion.
-If you want to make money choose keywords that have huge search volume, small competition and big CPC.
+If you want to make money choose keywords that have huge search volume, small competition, and big CPC.

 Yoast advices to place keyword also in Headings (like h2, h3), alt texts of images and in the first chapter of your page or post.
 Experts give different advices for keyword density.
 In general it should be less than 2%.